chhaoxu/SI507---Final-Project/README.md

 ## How to run

-1. First, you should install all requirements with `pip install -r requirements.txt`.
+1. First, you should install all requirements with `pip install -r requirement.txt`.
 2. Second, you should run `python SI507_finalProject.py runserver`.
 3. Open your browser and type the url displayed on your terminal.
 4. Then you can see the links on the website and go to every other page.